whoami0/window-js/README.md

 # window-js
-show an modal window in background
+show a modal window in background